 What’s the difference between hard light and soft light?

+The difference between hard light and soft light is referred to as light quality.
 Think of your shadow on a very bright sunny day versus your shadow on an overcast day.

 Where should you place a fill light?

-Fill lighting from behind camera
+Fill lighting placed behind camera

 Fill lighting from the side of the camera